memfault/interrupt/_posts/2024-01-31-practical_zephyr_dt.md

 ## Devicetree and Zephyr

-To get started, we create a new freestanding application with the files listed below.
-In case you're not familiar with the required files, the installation, or the build process, have a look at the previous articles or the official documentation.
-As mentioned in the [pre-requisites](#prerequisites), you should be familiar with creating, building, and running a Zephr application.
+We create a new freestanding application with the files listed below to get started.
+If you're not familiar with the required files, the installation, or the build process, have a look at the previous articles or the official documentation.
+As mentioned in the [prerequisites](#prerequisites), you should be familiar with creating, building, and running a Zephr application.

 ```bash
 $ tree --charset=utf-8 --dirsfirst